lavk7/crypto-alerts/docs/deploy/deploymentprocedure.md

 - Confirm the firehose transmission by checking the log of the transformation lambda function `etl`

-- Wait for few minutes and check the table `ethusdt` table in redshift cluster `crypto-data`
+- Wait for few minutes and check the table `ethusdt` table in redshift cluster `crypto-data` with query `select * from public.ethusdt;`

 ## Update
 If any update in terraform file, run `./cryptalert.sh update`